hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	Maybe Retain = prefix to trigger eval, while without = interpret as one of the basic data types.

-Move file related stuff to fileio module.
+[DONE] Move file related stuff to fileio module.

 Markers so that it is easier to use rcommands.